 Dr. Cohen participated in the 16th Chilean Expedition to the Antarctic.
 The US Board of Geographic Names in October, 1964, named the geographical feature Cohen Islands, located at 63° 18′ S. latitude, 57° 53′ W. longitude in the Cape Legoupil area, Antarctica, in his honor.

 You have heard of Ted Talks, right?
-This is the kindergarten version of live and in person Ted Talks!
+This is the kindergarten version of live and in-person Ted Talks!
 Students have a chance to purchase books and meet the author in person.
-What a good idea to wear Penguin masks backwards so children can see — this was a clever teacher.
+What a good idea to wear Penguin masks backward so children can see — this was a clever teacher.

 Previously, I have reviewed his children’s books and made free educational resources for them.
 This post has a book review for Pepe Builds a Nest as well as a free educational resource.
 The author wrote an article which is featured in Story Monters Inc. Magazine.
-The book has won awards, and there is a mp3 interview with the author at this link, also.
+The book has won awards.

 Rufus Finds a Home helps children about empathy and the difficulty of sometimes having to give up something we love.
 In this story, the older person is getting dementia and has to give his dog away.
 To me, it is a “multicultural” story as it shows differences in people and life situations.
 This blog post with the free resource is at this link.